as3ng/RTLCTF/Forensics/HIVE Registration Office/README.md

 <img src="images/poc4.png" />

-The second question's answer shall be HP, as we know that this laptop is HP Pavilion.
+The second question's answer shall be `HP`, as we know that this laptop is HP Pavilion.

 <img src="images/poc5.png"/>

-The third one should be Insyde, as it's the BIOS Vendor.
+The third one should be `Insyde`, as it's the BIOS Vendor.

 Last question's information can be retrieved in SAM Registry again and it's still in the same folder.
 USER has logged on for `2817` times.